 Vegepod Community Programs

-Vegepod has entered a formal collaboration with Southern Cross University and the Australian government to research the therapeutic benefits of gardening in a range of settings including: social housing, preschools, schools, physical and mental health rehabilitation services, disability services and aged care.
+Vegepod, in a formal collaboration with Southern Cross University and the Australian Federal Government, researched the therapeutic benefits of gardening in a range of settings including: preschools, schools, disability services, aged care, social housing, + physical and mental health rehabilitation services.

-The ultimate goal of the research and programs that will be developed from it are to ensure those who may not normally have access to growing their own food, get growing, whilst also receiving all the benefits of therapeutic horticulture!
+The research and use of Vegepods in these settings has meant the programs developed now ensure those who may not normally have access to growing their own food, get growing, whilst also receiving all the benefits of therapeutic horticulture!
 The programs cater for all gardening levels and gardener ages, in any cirucmstance, in any location.

 Tapping into the enormous knowledge around therapeutic gardening, the programs are evidence-based, person-focussed and wellbeing centred.
 The benefits of gardening on an individual and societal level are immense and well known.
 They include lowering anxiety, lessening social isolation, building skills and bringing people together.

-Vegepod are also proud to co-host the 2018 Annual Therapeutic Horticulture Conference, in October 2018 on the Gold Coast, showcasing the best programs and research in this burgeoning field.
+Vegepod were proud co-hosts and major sponsors of the 2018 Annual Therapeutic Horticulture Conference, which showcased the best programs and research in this burgeoning field.

 To find out more about our programs, or discuss a potential research collaboration, please contact email@example.com